obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 [^commented]: Text inside `%% ... %%` comments is hidden from view.
 It is used to control the order that group headings are sorted in.

-## Accessing values from file properties
+## Values for Frontmatter Properties

 > [!released]
-> Access to the following values was introduced in Tasks X.Y.Z.
+> Access to the frontmatter properties was introduced in Tasks X.Y.Z.

+These values are described in [[Frontmatter Properties]].

 <!-- placeholder to force blank line before included text --><!-- include: TaskProperties.test.task_frontmatter_properties.approved.md -->